-After 4 years of publishing and releasing in the LP folio style format, Electronic Arts changed to the more common small box format, used by most other publishers at the time.
+After 4 years of publishing and releasing in the LP folio-style format, Electronic Arts changed to the more common small box format, used by most other publishers at the time.

-This didn’t mean they moved away from their very cool way of honouring the developers as artists and “superstars”, which were a big part of the folio-design on the earlier releases, this idea was very much kept throughout the small box years, showing both pictures and telling about the developers.
+This didn’t mean they moved away from their very cool way of honoring the developers as artists and “superstars”, which were a big part of the folio-design on the earlier releases, this idea was very much kept throughout the small box years, showing both pictures and telling about the developers.

 A great time

 I played most of the small box games in the late eighties and early nineties, some were played on our IBM/PC we had at home, some were played on friends C64’s and Amiga’s, but no matter the platform these games were absolutely great and for me really defines an era in my gaming life.
 I might go out on a limb here but I personally don’t think EA published one bad game in a small box – a really big feat when we take a look at how different most of these games are from each other, ranging from action, sports, RPG, Simulations, fighting and strategy – and when we look at how fierce the competition was at the time.